Mmt4J/saveCount/README.md

 # saveCount
-It's a counter system which enables the user to save the count continuously
+It's a counter system which enables the user to save count continuously